jquery/learn.jquery.com/page/code-organization/concepts.md

 ## Encapsulation

-The first step to code organization is separating pieces of your application into distinct pieces; sometimes, even just this effort is sufficient to lend
+The first step to code organization is separating pieces of your application into distinct pieces; sometimes, even just this effort is sufficient to improve the structure of your code and its maintainability.

 ### The Object Literal